the episode

 Kimberly Faith: And so what else is there?

 Lynn McLarty: Well, how about dancing with your husband?
 I think that’s important too.
-Yes.

-John McLarty: That’s been a learning experience
+John McLarty: That’s been a learning experience for me.

 Kimberly Faith: Right.

-Lynn McLarty: And because we encourage one another.
-Right.
-I’ve got half a brain and he’s got half.
-Together, see, So really make things
+Lynn McLarty: I’ve got half a brain and he’s got half.
+Together, see, we really make things work.

-Lynn McLarty: that.
-It is.
+Lynn McLarty: It is.

 Kimberly Faith: Yeah.
 Whether you have a spouse or you don’t have a spouse, you’ve got family, you’ve got neighbors.
-Right.
-You can find somebody to serve.

 Lynn McLarty: That’s right.

-Kimberly Faith: What do you think,
+Kimberly Faith: What do you think, dad?

+John McLarty: Yeah.
+Well, I’ll add to that.
+Lynn mentioned serving God, staying close to God.
+And then in addition to that, think of rather than going off in an isolated log cabin or monastery in a very isolated way.
 And I think of the brilliant plan of God to add us to create and then add us to a church.
 Because we serve God, we spend time with him, that personal time, but then the church causes us to socially interact.
 And Lynn and I go Sunday morning, Sunday night, Wednesday night.

-Right.
-So that’s three times a week.
+John McLarty: So that’s three times a week.
 We have something to do.

 Kimberly Faith: Well, and then you’re also bringing people into your home.
 You’re having bible studies.
-Your mom still hosts dinners Right.
-With people centered around Christ.
+Mom still hosts dinners

+John McLarty: And our church is very interactive.
+We really like each other.
+So after church, Lynn and I’s car is usually among the last in the parking lot to leave.
+Because we will stay after church for thirty minutes just refreshed in the saints and talking.
 And I think this is really great.
 Not to just people in our age group, but way different than that.
 People you know, Paul and Shelley Harden came up to us just they’re in their, what, thirties.
 And they said, John and Lynn, we want to have Paul’s retirement party at your house.
 What do you think?

 Lynn McLarty: So they came today to check out our house.
 We were gone.
 Hannah was there and they said, it’s going to work.
 So talking about, she said about a 100 people who will come through.